Moving to SA? Then you’ll want to read this guide to buying and renting a property in South Africa.

 South Africa’s average rent:

-The cheapest province to rent is the North West while the Western Cape, a province popular with immigrants, has the highest rental prices:
+The North West has the most affordable average monthly rent, while the Western Cape has the highest average rental prices:

 The rental process: